All The Internet Marketing Tools You Need To Succeed Online

 There are several reasons why you shouldn’t count PageRank out.

-For years Google has been downplaying the important of
+For years Google has been downplaying the importance of

 PageRank and states it’s only one of about 200 ranking factors